You Give Good Love: Legacy and influence

 Deborah Cox was heavily influenced to be a singer following the release of Houston's "You Give Good Love".

 The ballad has been covered and sampled numerous times over the years, according to WhoSampled.
-Among artists who have covered the song include the Hindley Street Country Club, Demetria McKinney and LaKisha Jones.
-Among the artists who have sampled "You Give Good Love" include The Game, Rapsody, Tracey Lee and 9th Wonder.
+Artists who have covered the song include the Hindley Street Country Club, Demetria McKinney and LaKisha Jones.
+Artists who have sampled "You Give Good Love" include The Game, Rapsody, Tracey Lee and 9th Wonder.

 The song influenced many black female artists, most notably Canadian R&B singer Deborah Cox, who stated that Houston singing the ballad "stopped me dead in my tracks.
 I had to know who that was singing.
 There weren't any Black artists really being played on Canadian radio at the time.
 We're talking about the late '80s and it was just like... 'who is that?!'"

-Cox, who would later record on Houston's label Arista and with whom recorded the hit R&B duet ballad, "Same Script, Different Cast" many years later, added that the song and Houston "made a huge impact on me because her voice was just so pure and soulful and it was not like anything that I had heard on the radio", comparing Houston's vocal style to that of Aretha Franklin and Gladys Knight, adding "no one sounded like Whitney."
+Cox, who would later record on Houston's label Arista and with whom she recorded the hit R&B duet ballad, "Same Script, Different Cast" many years later for Houston's 2000 compilation Whitney: The Greatest Hits, added that the song and Houston "made a huge impact on me because her voice was just so pure and soulful and it was not like anything that I had heard on the radio", comparing Houston's vocal style to that of Aretha Franklin and Gladys Knight, adding "no one sounded like Whitney."

+In March 2026, 31-year-old The Voice season 29 contestant and eventual winner Alexia Jayy performed the song in front of the show's judges, with Jayy's vocals being compared to Houston's and fellow artist Lauryn Hill and Kelly Clarkson telling Jayy "you are literally so good.
+It's like if Whitney Houston and Lauryn Hill had a baby".

 Following the song's breakthrough to pop radio, Cashbox wrote in their June 1, 1985 issue that Houston was "proving that the pop marketplace is open up to black product."
 The song ranked #10 on Entertainment Weeklys 25 best Whitney Houston songs, writing about the song's crossover success, stating "this pretty bedroom ballad — the first big single from her debut album — proved that soulful R&B and top 40 pop can be hard to tell apart when the lights are off."
 In 2009, the song was named the 12th greatest slow jam of all time by Essence magazine.